shreyasrk/git_training/chapters/chapter3.md

 	* New branch exists in GitHub for forked repo.
 	* Changes done in the new-branch are visible in GitHub.

-7. That's it.
+That's it!
 Track Comments in submitted pull requests and then re-work if needed.